-Google Home is well-priced at $129 and is off to a promising start.
+Google Home is well-priced and is off to a promising start.
 Amazon, however, has the price lead with the Amazon Echo Dot.
 It is a much smaller version of the Echo without surround speakers.
-It has similar abilities as the bigger Echo and the Google Home device and sells for just $49.
+It has similar abilities as the bigger Echo and the Google Home device and sells.

 These devices are outstanding and well worth the cost.
-To get the most out of them, especially for playing music, you will want to subscribe to Amazon Prime ($99 a year, first month free) or for Google, YouTube Red ($10 a month, first 6 months free with the purchase of a Google Home.)
+To get the most out of them, especially for playing music, you will want to subscribe to Amazon Prime or for Google, YouTube Red.

 Bluetooth speakers are everywhere this year.
 Since everyone’s hearing is slightly different, it is best to listen to these speakers before you buy.
 I can, however, steer you toward two of my favorites.
 The EU (Ultimate Ears) are high end but reasonably priced speakers from Logitech.
 They have a variety of speaker types.
 The Roll 2 speaker, shown below, is highly portable and still sounds great.